taranvohra/Siteglide-docs/developer-tools/graphql/tutorials/tutorial-7-sorting.md

 ```graphql
 query sorted_categories {
   records(per_page: 2000, sort: {
     properties: [
       {name: "weighting", order: DESC},
       {name: "release_date", order: DESC}
     ]
   }) {
     results {
       table
       id
       properties
     }
   }
 }
 ```

-Notes:&#x20;
+Notes:

 *   Here we use an array with square brackets `[]` to add multiple sorting objects with curly braces `{}`

-*   Unfortunately, arrays are not yet supported by the Explorer, so you'll need to add this code manually.&#x20;
+*   Unfortunately, arrays are not yet supported by the Explorer, so you'll need to add this code manually.

 *   You can use different sort orders for each condition